Dental Inlays and Onlaysin Golden, CO

 A dental onlay falls in between a large filling and a crown.
 We like them because they enable us to save the tooth, actually strengthening it, without having to resort to a full crown that covers the entire tooth.

-Like inlays, onlays are made of porcelain or gold and if cared for properly, can last up to 30 years.
-Like our inlays, Dr. Gill and Dr. Kenson utilize a dental lab to create our onlays to the exacting quality and specifications we demand.
+Like inlays, onlays are made of porcelain or gold and if cared for properly, should remain long-lasting.
+Like our inlays, Dr. Kenson utilize a dental lab to create our onlays to the exact quality and specifications we demand.
 This ensures long-lasting function for our patients.

 Whether you need an inlay or an onlay (remember, the difference is if the damage encompasses one of the cusps or not), the procedure is the same.
-It takes two visits with Dr. Gill or Dr. Kenson.
+It takes two visits with our doctors.

 When your inlay or onlay arrives at our office, you return for your second appointment.
 We first remove the temporary filling and thoroughly clean the tooth.
 Then we check the fit and color of your inlay/onlay.
 Once satisfied, we cement it permanently onto your tooth.